 When comparing how dog-friendly the hotels in different European cities were, both Florence and Rome were in the middle of the pack, with 49% and 31% of hotels allowing dogs, respectively.
 However, there are a huge number of hotels and guesthouses in most Italian cities, so the numbers of dog-friendly establishments are still huge.
 Expect hotels to be more welcoming towards small dogs, and that that there is usually a small fee charged.

-If you are having trouble locating an affordable dog-friendly hotel, or prefer staying in your own apartment, then turn to Airbnb.
-City centre locations can be noisy when facing the street, so be aware if your dog is noise-sensitive like ours.
-But we found plenty of offerings, plus many agroturismo establishments are listed on Airbnb these days.
-These luxury Airbnb villas in Tuscany are all dog-friendly.
-For details on how to find dog-friendly Airbnbs, check out my guide.
+If you are having trouble locating an affordable dog-friendly hotel, or prefer staying in your own apartment, then turn to Airbnb or HomeAway.
+City centre apartments in Italy can be noisy when facing the street, so be aware if your dog is noise-sensitive like ours.
+But we found plenty of offerings, plus many agroturismo establishments are listed on these websites these days.
+For some inspiration, check out these affordable luxury villas in Tuscany that are all dog-friendly.
+Alternatively, for more details on how to find dog-friendly Airbnbs, check out my guide.